-A favorite of many soldiers during the war, despite its bulk and weight, its stopping power was incredible.
-Now there are a lot of these as deactivated weapons still about.
+Despite the above, if you've found a reason to get one for an impression then there are a lot of these as deactivated weapons still about.
 There was crates and crates of these found about 8 years ago in Russian, all part of the lend lease act, they were never used and stored away in a salt mine.
-There was so many coming into the UK that the price of a deact Thompson fell to around £250 and still I didn't buy one!
-So if your want a real one, they are out there, go to some shows and have a loot for deact Thompsons.
+There was so many coming into the UK that the price of a de-act Thompson fell to around £250 and still I didn't buy one!
+So if your want a real one, they are out there, go to some shows and have a loot for de-act Thompsons.
 There are some really rare versions out there.
 One of the rarest has 'Tommy Gun' on the side, really early M1A1 that are very sought after.
 If you want one, I may know a guy who might sell his, but it won't be cheap!
 Then again, where else can you get one?

 There are also Airsoft versions of these, some where the wood is plastic and others where the wood is real wood.
 They vary in price depending on condition and of course if they work as an airsoft gun or not.

 As well as the other types, you'll sometimes see what is call 'plug fire' Thompsons.
 They are solid metal and wood, the cartridges, open up to reveal a place to put special cap and the gun cycles the rounds like a real one, except for the way it works is back wards, instead of the firing pin hitting the back of the shell, this pushes the shell into a pin that would hit the front of shell, where the head would be.
 They are not loud enough to be used in a battle and you would loose your rechargeable shells very quickly!
 However, its ruggedness and good constructions makes it a viable thing to carry around.
 They may also make other guns in 'plug fire', I have never looked!
 Might be worth of a Google search.